 Location of Taiwan

-Paula and I flew into Taipei, the capitol of Taiwan which would be the base for our trip.
-I had initially wanted to do all kinds of adventurous mountain hikes but with the rain and my wife being pregnant, I decided to forego the hiking for another visit.
-I also wanted to visit the Matses Islands, which although part of Taiwan, are as close as 8 miles to mainland China and located on the front lines of the tension between the two countries.
-But this would have added another airport to our trip and more time in an airplane, so I also put this idea off for another day.
+Paula and I flew into Taipei, the capital of Taiwan, which would serve as our base for exploring the area.
+Initially, I had planned for some adventurous mountain hikes, but with the rainy weather and Paula being pregnant, I decided to save the hiking for another trip.
+I was also interested in visiting the Matsu Islands, a group of islands under Taiwanese control that lie just eight miles from mainland China and are right on the front lines of the tension between the two countries.
+However, this would have required another flight and additional travel time, so I opted to save this idea for another day as well.

 Flight into Taipei on United Airlines